 Now You Must Choose

-Thursday didn’t come quick enough, hard to believe you made it through Wednesday, isn’t it?
-OK, you think to yourself, today is not going to be as bad as yesterday.
+Thursday didn’t come quickly enough.
+Hard to believe you made it through Wednesday, isn’t it?
+OK, now you’re hoping today will not be as bad as yesterday.
 Fingers crossed.

 You can’t believe you’re good fortune.
-That’s a + 75 points for spending time with one of your kids and a + 100 points for the chocolate ice cream.
+That’s + 75 points for spending time with one of your kids and + 100 points for the chocolate ice cream.
 Yee Haw!

 Should you say no to both, gather no happiness value points and keep the peace with no one feeling bad?